Useful Links & Websites

 Living, and working in the United Kingdom can be a wonderful experience while on an overseas assignment with your company.
 The history, the culture, the museums and ancient buildings, the rural countryside, are all a treat for the senses.

-If you are just arriving here, Welcome!
-If you are leaving us, we hope you enjoyed your stay, Hurry Back!
+If you are just arriving here, welcome! and, if you are leaving us, we hope you enjoyed your stay, Hurry Back!

 Unfortunately, whether you are relocating to or from the UK , packing up, and shipping your household goods and personal effects is part of the process, and what follows are some guidelines which will hopefully make the experience less stressful.